django-cms/django-filer/README-Finder.md

 The client part of the new admin user must be compiled before it can be used.
 This requires a modern version (18 or later) of [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/), which usually are installed anyway.
-The following commands install the requirements all compiles the code:
+The following commands installs the requirements all compiles the code:

 ```shell
 cd django-filer